 Drawbacks?
 The only real complaints are 1) Price: the Roomba 980 is a high end robot and 2) Noise: when in carpet boost mode, the 980 is considerably more noisy.
 That said, it’s probably less noisy than most traditional vacuums most folks are accustomed to.

 Runner-Up: While it doesn’t specifically have a “carpet boost” mode, the comparable Neato Botvac Connected available here does a good job on carpets as well.
-It’s considered the equivalent “Botvac” to the Roomba 980, but is generally at least $200 cheaper (depending on the retailer).
-I bought mine here for a similar discount.
+It’s considered the equivalent “Botvac” to the Roomba 980, but is generally a lot cheaper (depending on the retailer).
+I bought mine here for at affordable price.